Editors Choice

 ⚠️ Common Mistake: Visa vs. 체류자격

-→ An entry permit used to enter Korea.
+Visa (사증) An entry permit used only to enter Korea.

-→ Your legal status after you are already living in Korea.
+체류자격 (Sojourn Status) Your legal residency status after you are already living in Korea.

-This distinction is very important for extensions, work permission, and KIIP.
+This distinction is very important when applying for extensions, work permissions, and KIIP classes.

 Post a Comment